-There’s quite a history, too.
-Some say it came out of the prohibition era, others claim it was created in New York city at the 21 Club.
-Where ever it may have started, we’re happy it’s here.
+Some say the Southside cocktail, made with gin, citrus, simple syrup, and mint, originated during the prohibition era, while others claim it was created in New York City at the 21 Club.
+Wherever it may have started, we’re happy it’s here and excited to add it to our ever-growing list of cocktail recipes.

 You Will Need